-While I like to avoid technical terms, I tend to align with most ideas of active learning, constructivism, and Socratic teaching.
+While I like to avoid jargon, I like most ideas from active learning, constructivism, and Socratic teaching.
 I'm influenced by Scott Aaronson's teaching statement, in particular about modernizing the curriculum, raising the ceiling, and rewarding intellectual honesty.

 Please read my teaching philosophy for a deeper explanation of these pillars, and see below for my teaching experience, sample evaluations, and other professional development.